engeir/pandoc_resume/markdown/index.md

 2019 (2 months)
 :   *Summer student at FFI --- Norwegian Defence Research Establishment* (Kjeller, Norway).

     During eight weeks in the summer of 2019 I worked at the FFI, continuing the project on software defined radios from 2018.
 The goal this summer was to be able to do real time spoofing of a GNSS (Global Navigation Satellite System) receiver, meaning it should be possible for the spoofer to make adjustments to the path the fake signal gives, in real time.
 Multiple open-source projects was used, some of which I modified or wrote myself during the project.
 The added code was written in Python, and the complete project can by found in my [bladeGPS-Game repository].
-The project ended in a successful demonstration of real-time controlling of a spoofing signal.
+The project ended in a successful demonstration of real-time control of a spoofing signal.

 <!-- ----------                                              ---------- -->
 <!-- **FFI --- Norwegian Defence Research Establishment:**   June 2018--August 2018 -->